Skip to Main Content

 Text explaining the prompt that was used can be included in the footnote.
 The full detail can also be included in an appendix.

-Output from ChatGPT, OpenAI to Fred Jones, 24 February 2023.
+Output from Copilot, Microsoft to Fred Jones, 24 February 2023.
 The output was generated in response to the prompt, ‘What is the history of the Law School at The University of Queensland’: see below Appendix C.

 Format